DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 <h2 style="margin-top:1rem;">Coming Jan 2nd</h2>

  - Play through any OSR adventure in an hour or two.
- - Manage your Power Cores by acquiring and spending pools of dice.
+ - Manage your Power Cores by gaining and spending pools of dice.
  - The entire game fits on one page.
  - Compare your high score to others online.
-Claim the fasted time and highest score!
+Be number one!
  - Free to all for 24 hours.
-Starting January 3rd, O.S.R. will cost $3.20.
+Starting January 3rd, **O.S.R.** will cost $3.20.